 Though I have heard that they (ARMYs, BigHit to an extent) are trying to erase his association as producer on this particular track, so if you see credits for his song going around and he’s not listed as a producer, you know what happened.

-If that wasn’t enough, recently, new information from a Daily Naver article has come out that Yoongi did indeed know that at the very least, he knew the person he was sampling from was Jim Jones, cult leader of Jonestown.
+If that wasn’t enough, recently, new information from a Daily Naver article has come out that Yoongi did know the person he was sampling from was Jim Jones, cult leader of Jonestown.
 This is evident in his song, “Set Me Free”, which is starkly similar to Post Malone’s, “Jonestown.”
 According to the article claiming this, the informant was noted to have said, “If Post Malone had not released a song called ‘Jonestown’, Suga’s ‘Set Me Free’ couldn’t have been born.”
 I would suggest reading the whole article as it is short and sweet and gets its point across unlike me.
 Or if you just want to listen and compare for yourself, the videos are below:

-Finally, overall it is a bit baffling to think that Yoongi didn’t know a THING about the sample when there is literal video evidence of him using the exact same sample as he produced it in a BTS movie documentary, Bring the Soul, which came out in August of last year.
-It is highly unlikely that he would let any old sample into a song that he meticulously put a lot of work into making, so why sit on it for nearly a year without checking who’s speaking, where it came from, and the background surrounding the clip.
-For someone who takes his music production seriously, it is a major oversight on his part.
-But then again, as stated in the paragraph above, Yoongi at least knew who was speaking even if he didn’t know the background behind Jim Jones and Jonestown.
+Finally, overall it is a bit baffling to think that Yoongi didn’t know a THING about the sample when there is literal video evidence of him using the exact same sample as he produced it in a BTS movie documentary, Bring the Soul, which came out in August of 2019, a year before his mixtape came out.

 Here is the Bring the Soul clip mentioned above.
 You can hear Jim Jones shouting in the very beginning of the clip from Yoongi’s laptop, so please listen closely (ignore Jungkook, he had his moment in the spotlight a couple weeks back).

-Despite what should be the obvious to us on retrospect, he was quite the popular guy making friends with fellow pastors and holding interracial services which was unusual at the time due to segregation still being the norm in the US at the time.
-In fact, a majority of his congregation were African-American and followed him religiously and perhaps for awful reasons.
+In addition, he was quite the popular guy.
+He made friends with fellow pastors and held interracial services which was unusual at the time due to segregation still being the norm in the US at the time.
+In fact, a majority of his congregation were African-American and followed him religiously – perhaps for awful reasons.

 A Britannica article I found described Temple members treatment as follows: